 Romana's creative practice includes the awarded essay films Lunch with Family (2016) and San Sabba (2016), shortlisted at the AHRC Research in Film Awards and awarded at the Hollywood International Independent Documentary Awards 2018.
 Her films can be watched online on various platforms, but also on the British Council - UK Films Database, a database of new and recent UK produced and UK co-produced films.

+Publications include Edited Anthologies, Special Issues of the Journal of Screenwriting, and an array of articles in academic and professional journals (see AUBREI).
 Before joining AUB, Romana taught creative writing and screenwriting at the University of Indianapolis, the University of York, and the University of Greenwich.

 I am interested in innovative and original research looking at the act of writing.
 Primarily, writing (and screenwriting) as a form of research and exploration in the translation and communication (into a variety of formats) of layered realities and complex systems in the humanities and sciences alike.